InBrewJ/MonMon-Play/README.md

 ```

 - This will run Keycloak against an in-memory h2 database
+- When deployed, Keycloak runs against the same postgres db as the Play app
 - Quickstarted with:
   - https://www.keycloak.org/getting-started/getting-started-docker
 - To get the client secret: